|

 Anne of Cleves.

-Catherine was one of the maids of honor and Henry gave her the look.
+Catherine was one of the maids of honor and Henry gave her the royal eye.

 And so it happened that on July 9 the

-marriage with Anne was annulled and on July 28 Catherine attended
+marriage with Anne of Cleves was annulled and on July 28 Catherine attended Henry's

-another one of Henry's weddings, this time as the bride.
-She was
+next wedding, this time as the bride.
+Catherine Howard was

-out about her previous lovers: Music teacher Henry Mannock,
+out about Catherine Howard's previous lovers: Music teacher

 her secretary after she became Henry's wife, and Catherine's cousin

 Thomas Culpepper.
-Thomas and Catherine actually had been
+Thomas and Catherine had even been

 engaged.

 written by Catherine to Thomas.
-The letter is now with the British
+This letter is now in the British

 sende me worde how that you doo.
 Yt was showed me that you was